About Me

 Neutron, although being one of the fundamental particles that make up the matter, is still not very well understood.
 Experimental particle physicists have been trying to measure the lifetime of a free neutron particle for decades now, using two independent methods (counting the number of neutrons or counting the number of beta-decay products, as a function of time), that produce two different results which are over 5-standard deviations apart.
 This discrepancy is not explained by systematic or statistical errors.
 More importantly, the mere 9-sec difference in these two measurements has significant impact in our understanding of Big Bang Nucleosynthesis and primordial He abundance.
 A precise measurement will not only help place limits on physics beyond the standard model but also finally settle the long standing debate!

-As a Graduate Research Associate at Los Alamos National Lab, I am helping develop a third independent measurement using data from the Lunar Prospector (LP) mission.
+As a Graduate Research Associate at Los Alamos National Lab, I have made a space-based measurement using data from the Lunar Prospector (LP) mission.
 The LP was in orbit around moon between Jan 1998 to July 1999, and provides the Moon as a unique test bed for this measurement with its two neutron spectrometers on-board.
-We make use of interactions between Cosmic rays and the lunar sub-surface that emit gravitationally bound neutrons.
-I am using a monte-carlo based particle simulation code to model the neutron spectra and spacecraft, and use a Bayesian model based statistical method to arrive at the neutron lifetime.
+This technique makes use of interactions between Cosmic rays and the lunar sub-surface that emit gravitationally bound neutrons.
+I am using a monte-carlo based particle simulation code to model the neutron emission from the lunar surface.
+This combined with the orbital information of the spacecraft can be used to deduce the neutron lifetime.
+The study on effects of lunar surface compositions and temperatures on the measurement of neutron lifetime is the most detailed study of such systematic uncertainties to date.

 Publications and Writing Samples: